History of BBC television idents: Launch Ident (1964–1967)

 BBC Two is the second BBC channel and the third to air in the UK.
 Following the success of BBC tv, the third channel was awarded to the BBC.
 Following this, the BBC planned a brilliant night's entertainment for their opening night.
 However, the opening extravaganza was forced to reschedule from 20 April 1964 to the following evening, as the result of a massive power failure in west London.

 The channel's first logo was an animation where blue and grey stripes flew in from the left and right before a "2" and the BBC corporate logo flew in from the top and bottom.
-The jingle that accompanied the ident was a fanfare based on the morsecode translation of 'BBC TWO', composed by Freddie Phillips.
+The jingle that accompanied the ident was a fanfare based on the morse code translation of 'BBC TWO', composed by Freddie Phillips.
 This logo lasted three years until the introduction of colour to BBC2.
 Along with the ident, there was also a flip card with a larger 2 on it that was used as a sting in many ways.
 Continuity was also frequently live in vision, with the announcer in a studio with BBC2 branding.
 (Note: TVARK's BBC Two 1964 Pages Includes a video of the idents, images of the in vision set and a video of (the second!) opening night.)